Symphony in Three Movements (ballet)

-Symphony in Three Movements is a neoclassical ballet choreographed by George Balanchine to the music of the same name by Stravinsky.
+Symphony in Three Movements is a neoclassical ballet choreographed by George Balanchine to the music of the same name by Igor Stravinsky.
 The ballet was made for the New York City Ballet Stravinsky Festival in 1972, a tribute to the composer following his death.
 The ballet premiered on June 18, 1972, at the New York State Theater.

 Production

 Balanchine and Stravinsky had collaborated for many years until the latter's death in 1971.
 As a tribute to the composer, Balanchine decided to have his company, the New York City Ballet, hold the weeklong Stravinsky Festival.
 The festival included 22 premieres, seven by Balanchine.
 One of Stravinsky's works chosen for the festival was Symphony in Three Movements, which was written during the Second World War for different aborted film projects, though he admitted it referenced the war.

 Despite its complex choreography, intricate music and large cast, Balanchine completed the ballet in a week due to the pressures of the festival.
 Gordon Boelzner, the company's pianist and associate conductor, recalled, "[Balanchine] just tossed off steps without hesitation."
 He added, "He threw whole chunks of choreography at the dancers.
 I couldn't make head or tail of what was going on.
 Then Balanchine took one afternoon to clean it all up, and all of a sudden it came absolutely clear."
 Edward Villella, one of the original cast members, called Stravinsky's score "the single most complicated score I had ever danced to."
 He added, "During rehearsals, despite all my experience dancing Stravinsky, I couldn't really hear the music and couldn't count it."
 Balanchine's assistant Barbara Hagan recalled Sara Leland, another original cast member and a newly promoted principal dancer, "was a quick learner", while "Balanchine really struggled with Symphony with regard to tempos", therefore Balanchine used Leland to demonstrate the steps to the corps de ballet.

 After she retired, Leland, known for her ability to remember choreography, went on to stage and coach ballets, including Symphony in Three Movements.
 Christine Redpath, a New York City Ballet repertory director who would also stage the ballet, noted Leland had memorized all the difficult counts.